o3de/community/process-docs-and-markdown/website-markdown.md

 ```

 `title:` Title of the blog. <br>
-`date:` Date would be the date of the blog being released.
-The date is NOT todays dates. <br>
+`date:` The date when the blog should released.
+The date is NOT today's date. <br>
 `slug:` Slug is the url that the blog would be visited at.
 For example: https://o3de.org/blog/posts/cmake-essentials-series-part-1/  <br>
 `author:` Author is the person who wrote the blog.
 This can be First name, first and Last, or anything along those lines.  <br>
 `blog_img:` Blog Image is the image that will show up in the Blog list.
-This will not show on the Blog it's self.
+This will not show on the Blog itself.
 The default value is "/images/blog/announcement_thumbnail.jpg"  <br>
 `full_img:` Full Blog image is the image that will render at the top level of the blog.
-This is used only when there is a image in the blog that shows at the top.  <br>
+This is used only when there is an image in the blog that shows at the top.  <br>

 ## Heading levels